AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 After generating the song, when a full track vocal and instrument separation operation is needed, the following content can be specified:

-- action: content is `all_stems`.
+- action: The content is `all_stems`.
-- audio_id: the ID of the previously generated song.
+- audio_id: The ID of the previously generated song.

 For example, if the ID of the originally generated song is: bdf23a5a-59f5-4103-b452-054a824a7f9f, then the parameters can be set as follows: